 Be more intentional about the welcome extended to guests who come to our congregations each week.
 Here are some resources that can help:

-- Welcome: A Unitarian Universalist Primer, an introduction to our liberating and nourishing faith including a brief, lucid history; commonly used readings and prayers; and inspirational quotations, for newcomers and members alike, available from the Unitarian Universalist Association (UUA) Bookstore
+- Welcome: A Unitarian Universalist Primer, an introduction to our liberating and nourishing faith including a brief, lucid history; commonly used readings and prayers; and inspirational quotations, for newcomers and members alike, available from inSpirit: The UU Book and Gift Shop.

 - Some Disability Etiquette Tips for Greeting People at Church

 - "Sunday Super Greeters Keep Visitors Engaged, Returning" from InterConnections